kailagoff/backpacker_clone/README.md

   3.  _`$ npm install -g angular-cli`_

-  4. _Add Firebase API Key (instructions in next section)_
+  4. _Add Firebase API Key (see next section)_

   5. _`$ ng serve --open`_

   ## Firebase API key

   This app requires the use a Firebase api key to access Firebase database features.
-You can acquire one of your own to use when running this project by visiting the [Firebase Website](https://firebase.google.com) and signing up for an account before taking the following steps:
+  You can acquire one of your own to use when running this project by visiting the [Firebase Website](https://firebase.google.com).

-  * Add a new project (you'll have to name it).
+  * Add a new project.

   * Once your new project is created, click the gear icon next to Project Overview to access your project settings.